-Last, but not least, another common food eaten by SuperAgers is none other than beans.
+Last, but not least, another common food for longevity eaten by SuperAgers is none other than beans.
 It comes as no huge surprise that beans are one of the highest fiber-containing foods on earth.
 Several studies have shown that fiber-rich foods regulate blood-sugar levels, reduce the risk of heart disease and stroke, help control obesity, breast, and colon cancer, and gastrointestinal disorders.

 And it is critically important to note that without adequate soluble fiber, bile is recirculated in our body rather than being ushered out of the body.
 When this happens, it becomes toxic and often leads to intestinal inflammation, gallbladder, and liver disease, and skin conditions like eczema, psoriasis, and acne.

 Adding beans to your diet can be one of the most important health habits you can incorporate because of their nutrient and fiber content.
 However, as SuperAgers know, it is important to reduce the lectin content to reduce damaging the lining of your digestive tract and prevent gas or bloating.
 To do this, I recommend soaking your beans through a “presoak cycle.”

 Soak for at least 12 hours before cooking and add apple cider vinegar to the water.
 The addition of baking soda is said to boost lectin neutralization.
 And cooking beans for at least 15 minutes on high heat is said to reduce lectin toxicity by 500 percent.